ApiLogicServer/Docs/docs/Tech-Learning-Flask.md

 * **Admin UI:** multi-page / multi-table apps, with page navigations, automatic joins and declarative hide/show.

 * **Customizable:** use your IDE, Flask and SQLAlchemy to customize your project, including unique delarative spreadsheet-like rules for logic and security.
-Custom UIs can be built using your tool of choice (React, Angular, etc), using the API.<br><br>
+Custom UIs can be built using your tool of choice (React, Angular, etc), using the API.

+Two additional projects are provided in the app fiddle, so you can explore the created project, and how to customize it with both standard code (Python, Flask, SQLAlchemy), and rules.

 ## Intrigued?

 [Click here to start it](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=594296622)  (takes about a minute to load).
+We'd love feedback - provide it [here](https://github.com/valhuber/ApiLogicServer/issues).